bam-walkthroughs/angular-decoupled-db/README.md

 ```

-(6) In your terminal type `knex migrate:latest`
+	- This will create an incrementing ID row, list row and a users_id reference row that references your first 'users' tables' 'id' row, this is called a foreign key.

+(18) Now that you have two tables set up you will need to use the knex module to import those to your local database.
+In your terminal when you're at the root of your project directory enter `knex migrate:latest`

-- This adds the tables to your database
+	- This uses the knex module and creates the two tables using your development environment in your local database

-##SEEDING DATA
+## Seeding Your Database

-- **When making seed file name, add in a number so the seeds will run in order**
+- **When making seed file name, add in a number so the seeds will run in a specific order (for example: '01_userSeed')**

-(6) In terminal `knex seed:make 0_seed_reset` this will make a new seed file called 0_seed_reset.
+(19) To start seeding files, in the terminal enter `knex seed:make 00_seed_reset`

+	- This seed reset file, prefaced with 00, will run first everytime you use the knex module to seed your database

-(6.1) Open the seed file in Atom, and set up seed data.
+(19.1) Navigate to the newly created seed file in your text editor, and set up the reset seed data.

 ```
 exports.seed = function(knex, Promise) {